How To Care For Your Pointe Shoes

 Do Not Attempt to Wash Pointe Shoes

 As annoying as scuff marks can be, pointe shoes cannot be washed by hand or in a washing machine.
-If you want your shoes to look “new”, you can pan-cake them or use Pointe People pointe shoe paint in shade “Buttermilk” on the outside of the shoes.
+If you want your shoes to look “new”, you can pan-cake them or use Pointe People pointe shoe paint on the outside of the shoes.
 Keep in mind, both of these techniques will give your shoes a matte finish.

 Rotate Pairs of Pointe Shoes